 Most eCommerce founders handle fulfillment themselves to begin with – when you’re taking a handful of orders a week, it’s more cost-effective to do so.
 But when sales take off – you’re spending half your life grappling with parcel tape or post office queues – it makes sense to outsource.
 So what do founders do with all the time they get back, once James and James is handling their fulfillment?

 1. Build their brand

-Raised on a New Zealand sheep station, Andy Caughey knew that merino wool was the ideal performance fabric – flame retardant, temperature regulating and odour free.
-He set up Armadillo Merino in 2011 to create garments from the natural fibre, outsourcing his product fulfilment soon after.
+Raised on a New Zealand sheep station, Andy Caughey knew that merino wool was the ideal performance fabric – flame retardant, temperature regulating and odor-free.
+He set up Armadillo Merino in 2011 to create garments from the natural fiber, outsourcing his product fulfillment soon after.

-He now counts soldiers, firefighters, explorers and astronauts among his clientele, having had the time to develop and evangelise his brand, not worry about fulfilment.
+He now counts soldiers, firefighters, explorers and astronauts among his clientele, having had the time to develop and evangelize his brand, not worry about fulfillment.